Sephardic Bnei Anusim: Relation to other Sephardi communities

-The term Sephardi means "Spanish" or "Hispanic", and is derived from Sepharad, a Biblical location.
-The location of the biblical Sepharad is disputed, but later Jews identified the Sepharad as Hispania, that is, the Iberian Peninsula and which includes Portugal.
+The term Sephardi means "Spanish" or "Hispanic" and is derived from Sepharad, a biblical location.
+The location of the biblical Sepharad is disputed, but later Jews identified the Sepharad as Hispania, that is, the Iberian Peninsula, which includes Portugal.
 Sepharad still means "Spain" in modern Hebrew.

 The common feature among Western Sephardim, Sephardic Bnei Anusim, and Neo-Western Sephardim is that all three are descended in part from conversos.
 "Western Sephardim" are descendants of ex-conversos from earlier centuries; "Sephardic Bnei Anusim" are nominally Christian descendants of conversos, or secret Jews; and "Neo-Western Sephardim" refers to individuals among the Sephardic Bnei Anusim population who are converting to Judaism in order to return to the origin of some of their ancestors.

 The distinguishing factor between "Western Sephardim" and the nascent "Neo-Western Sephardim" is the time frame of the reversions to Judaism (in the present day, usually formal conversions, or reversions, are required because of the time from the original force conversion), the location of the reversions, and the religious and legal circumstances surrounding their reversions (including impediments and persecutions).
 The converso descendants who became the Western Sephardim had reverted to Judaism between the 16th and 18th centuries.
 They did so after migrating out of the Iberian cultural sphere and before the abolition of the Inquisition in the 19th century.
 Conversely, the converso descendants who are today becoming the Neo-Western Sephardim have been reverting to Judaism since the late 20th and early 21st centuries.
-Because the Inquisition had been abolished, these later converts have not have to leave the Iberian cultural sphere.
+Because the Inquisition had been abolished, these later converts did not have to leave the Iberian cultural sphere.

 Differentiating Anusim and Bnei Anusim

 The Sephardic Anusim ("forced [converts]") were the Jewish conversos to Catholicism and their second and third, fourth, and up to fifth generation converso descendants (the maximum acceptable generational distance depended on the particular Jewish responsa being followed by the receiving Jewish community).

 The Sephardic Bnei Anusim ("[later] children [of the] coerced [converts]"), on the other hand, were any subsequent generations of descendants of the Sephardic Anusim, living anywhere in the world.
 These descendants, the Sephardic Bnei Ansuim, have remained hidden mainly in Iberia and Ibero-America - but they also live today all over European countries, Scandinavia, Italy, Sicily, Sardinia, Malta, the Balkans, the Middle East countries, North African Countries, Australia, New Zealand, Philippines and Indonesia.
 Their ancestors were subject to the Spanish and Portuguese Inquisitions in the Iberian Peninsula and its Inquisition franchises exported to the New World, and would have been persecuted as Jews.
-But also, intermarriage and other generations of practice meant that many descendants began to live as assimilated Christians in a Latin world.
+However, intermarriage and other generations of practice also meant that many descendants began to live as assimilated Christians in a Latin world.
 The converso descendants of Sephardic Anusim in the Hispanosphere became the Sephardic Bnei Anusim.

-Conversely, those Sephardic Anusim who migrated to other countries (such as the Netherlands and Italy, among other places), tended to revert to Judaism.
+Conversely, those Sephardic Anusim who migrated to other countries (such as the Netherlands and Italy, among other places) tended to revert to Judaism.
 However, many still live as secret Jews to this day.
 They have since been classified as the Western Sephardim.